3ldr0n/java-todo/README.md

 # Luulia

 CLI todo app made with java.
 Stores the todo file at ~/.local/share/luulia/username.
-The name is defined by the logged suser.
+The name is defined by the logged user.

 ## Usage